kimai/kimai/README.md

 ## Requirements

-- PHP 7 or higher;
+- PHP 7 or higher
-- One PHP extension of PDO-SQLite and/or PDO-MySQL enabled;
+- One PHP extension of PDO-SQLite and/or PDO-MySQL enabled
 - and the [usual Symfony application requirements](http://symfony.com/doc/current/reference/requirements.html)

-If unsure about meeting these requirements, download the demo application and browse the `http://localhost:8000/config.php` script to get more detailed information.
+If unsure about meeting these requirements, download the demo application and browse to the <http://localhost:8000/config.php> script to get more detailed information.

-## Installation (dev)
+## Installation

 First, install Git and [Composer](https://getcomposer.org/doc/00-intro.md) if you haven't already.
 Then, clone this repo and execute this command in the cloned directory: